-Acropolis and Museum
+The Acropolis and Museum

 Temple of Olympian Zeus

 Dedicated to the head of Olympian Gods, Zeus, this once massive temple was considered the largest in Greece.
 It took over 600 years to complete, spanning into the 2nd Century BC, Roman Empire ‘Hadrian’s’ reign.

 National Archaeology Museum

-The National Gardens is quite large, and beautiful with shade, garden florals, duck ponds, playground, a café and ruins.
+The National Gardens is quite large, and beautiful with shade trees, garden florals, duck ponds, a playground, a café, and ruins.
 It is open from sunrise to sunset, seven days a week.
 The National Gardens are located behind Syntagma Square, which is the main Metro stop coming from the airport.
-Please visit the National Gardens website for current information.

-The crossover between Greek, Hellenistic and Roman cultures became the Greco-Roman civilization.
+The crossover between Greek, Hellenistic, and Roman cultures became the Greco-Roman civilization.
 This is the reason that you will see a heavy Roman influence in Greece, especially in Athens.
 The Roman era is just another ancient civilization layer that Athens has to offer us as visitors.

-If you are wanting to indulge more into the Roman culture while in Athens, I suggest to do some research of famous Roman sights such as the Odeon of Herodes Atticus, Roman Baths, Hadrian’s gate- plus many more.
-Delegate a day, wear comfortable shoes and map out these sights.
-You will have a very filling day.
+If you are wanting to indulge more into the Roman culture while in Athens, I suggest to do research of famous Roman sights, such as the Odeon of Herodes Atticus, Roman Baths, Hadrian’s gate, plus many more.
+Delegate a day, wear comfortable shoes, and map out these sights.
+You will have a very fulfilling day.

 The Changing of the Guards is one of the best crowd pleasing shows around the world.
 In many countries that have public viewings of the Guard Changing, it is a spectacular free show.
-The city of Athens is known as having one of the best Changing of the Guards in the world!
-The Official Changing of the Guards in Athens is done on Sunday in Syntagma Square at 11:00 AM.
+The city of Athens is known as having one of the best Changing of the Guards in the world, and should not be missed.

-There are hourly changing of the guards in front of the Tomb of the Unknown Soldier at the Parliament, daily.
+There are hourly changing of the guards in front of the Tomb of the Unknown Soldier at the Parliament daily.
 The Evzones stand guard in a still fashion, then do a short performance when it comes time to change.

 The Panathenaic Stadium is one of Athens most treasured and visited sites.
-This is where modern day Olympics began in 1896 with fourteen competing countries.
+This was the site of modern day Olympics, and it began here in 1896 with fourteen competing countries.

-Please visit the Panathenaic Stadium’s websitefor current visiting information.
+Please visit the Panathenaic Stadium’s website for current visiting information.

 The Arch of Hadrian

-Hadrian’s Arch also known as Hadrian’s Gate was constructed during the Roman era to commemorate Emperor Hadrian’s arrival into Athens.
+Hadrian’s Arch, also known as Hadrian’s Gate, was constructed during the Roman era to commemorate Emperor Hadrian’s arrival into Athens.
 The Arch of Hadrian is in remarkable condition considering that it was never fully buried (preserved) for over nineteen centuries.

 🌎 Thank you for visiting my website and never stop exploring!